actions/upload-artifact/README.md

     # Optional.
 Default is 'warn'
     if-no-files-found:

     # Duration after which artifact will expire in days.
-0 means using default retention.
+    #   0 means use default retention.
-    # Minimum 1 day.
+    #   1 is the shortest retention.
-    # Maximum 90 days unless changed from the repository settings page.
+    #   Maximum is based on repository settings (the default is 90 days).
     # Optional.
 Defaults to repository settings.
     retention-days: